LR-DSC01643.jpg

 Von der Decken's hornbill

-Lilac breasted roller bird
+Lilac-breasted roller bird

 Sometimes you get really lucky and get the one in flight and on the perch in the same shot.